-Tropsha explains how QSAR models allow chemical compounds to be characterized mathematically, enabling statistical predictions about the properties of untested chemicals.
-He emphasizes the importance of curation of chemical and biological databases, points out some common errors in QSAR development, and reviews case studies in which QSARs were used to predict toxicities such as skin sensitization and liver toxicity.
+Tropsha explained how QSAR models allow chemical compounds to be characterized mathematically, enabling statistical predictions about the properties of untested chemicals.
+He emphasized the importance of curation of chemical and biological databases, pointed out some common errors in QSAR development, and reviewed case studies in which QSARs were used to predict toxicities such as skin sensitization and liver toxicity.

 Application of QSAR Principles in the Regulatory Environment: The U.S. EPA New Chemicals Program

-Louis (Gino) Scarano, Ph.D., Office of Pollution Prevention and Toxics, U.S. Environmental Protection Agency
+Louis (Gino) Scarano, Ph.D., Office of Pollution Prevention and Toxics, EPA

-Scarano reviews how the EPA uses quantitative tools and models to generate predictions about carcinogenicity, exposure potential, aquatic toxicity, and other toxic effects of new chemicals.
+Scarano reviewed how EPA uses quantitative tools and models to generate predictions about carcinogenicity, exposure potential, aquatic toxicity, and other toxic effects of new chemicals.
 These predictions are then used to make occupational risk assessments and identify where further testing might be needed.